germs-lab/SOPs/wafergen_SOPs/wafergen-general.md

 ## Before submission of samples to MSU

-1. You will be creating some data management files and storing them in our Box drive for Wafergen.
+1. You will be creating some data management files and storing them in our Box drive for your project's Wafergen data.
+See this link for our [GERMS Lab Data Management SOP](https://github.com/germs-lab/SOPs/blob/master/data_management_SOPs/GERMS_Lab_Data_Management_101.md) and the link to where you should store your [data](https://iastate.box.com/s/6faf0qlfmmqisrulqg21wpf584arf0xf).
+This SOP is associated with Wafergen associated files.
 It is important that you follow our naming conventions as you create these files.
-The link to the folder containing these files is [here](https://iastate.app.box.com/folder/69922945782).
-Within that folder, you will create a new folder and name it:  wafergen-yourname-date.
+Within the Wafergen folder for your pfoject, you will create a new folder and name it:  wafergen-yourname-date.
 Next, place the following described files within that folder

 2. Create a file of metadata for your samples.
 This data contains a description of your samples and experiment.
 It should contain a unique sample identifier and associated metadata for each sample.
 An example is shown [here](https://github.com/germs-lab/SOPs/blob/master/datasheets/meta_fix.csv), with a screenshot below.